What are the best things to do in Portugal? Take a look at 25 Portugal attractions, we think they're the best of all.

 Reached via a narrow walkway and jutting into the river, the impressive Torre de Belém (Tower of Belém) has become an iconic symbol of Lisbon.
 It typifies the Manueline style that was prominent during the reign of Manuel, its windows and stairways embellished with arches and decorative symbols representing Portugal’s explorations into the New World.

 Built as a fortress to defend the mouth of the River Tejo, it took five years to complete, though when it opened in 1520 it would have been near the centre of the river – the earthquake of 1755 shifted the river’s course.
 Today, visitors are free to explore the tower’s various levels, which include a terrace facing the river from where artillery would have been fired.

 You can then climb a very steep spiral staircase up four levels – each with a slightly different framed view of the river – to a top terrace where you get a blowy panorama of Belém.
 It’s also possible to duck into the dungeon, a low-ceilinged room used to store gunpowder and lock up prisoners.

-Ready for a trip to Portugal ?
-Check out the snapshot The Rough Guide to Portugal .
-If you travel further in Portugal, read more about the best time to go , the best places to visit and best things to do in Portugal.
-For inspiration use the Portuguese itineraries and our local travel experts .
-A bit more hands on, learn about getting there , getting around the country and where to stay once you are there.
+Ready for a trip to Portugal?
+Check out the snapshot of The Rough Guide to Portugal.
+If you travel further in Portugal, read more about the best time to go, the best places to visit and the best things to do in Portugal.
+For inspiration use the Portuguese itineraries and our local travel experts.
+A bit more hands-on, learn about getting there, getting around the country and where to stay once you are there.

 We may earn commission from some of the external websites linked in this article, but this does not influence our editorial standards - we only recommend services that we genuinely believe will enhance your travel experiences.